Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Experimental Approach and Results

 First, consider the relative lift for the positive $x$-$y$ plane.
 The follower is pushed away from the leader in the cross-stream direction ($\updownarrow$) when the relative lift force is greater than zero (Figure \ref{fig:force_map}A).
 This condition arises either when lift forces acting on the foils are in the same direction and $L_F > L_L$, or when they are acting in opposite directions and pointing away from each other ($L_L<0 \downarrow$, $L_F>0 \uparrow$).
 In contrast, the follower is pulled towards the leader when the lift forces are acting in the same direction and $L_L > L_F$ or acting in opposite directions and pointing towards each other ($L_L>0 \uparrow$, $L_F<0 \downarrow$).

 Next, consider the relative thrust force in the positive $x$-$y$ plane.
 A positive relative thrust force ($\Delta T>0$) acts to move the follower towards the leader, which arises when $T_F>T_L$.
-In contrast, when $T_L>T_F$ the relative thrust force is negative ($\Delta T < 0$) and the follower moves away from the leader in the streamwise direction as shown in Figure \ref{fig:force_map}B. If $T_L = T_F$ then the leader and follower swim at the same speed and do not move closer or apart.
+In contrast, when $T_L>T_F$ the relative thrust force is negative ($\Delta T < 0$), and the follower moves away from the leader in the streamwise direction as shown in Figure \ref{fig:force_map}B. If $T_L = T_F$, then the leader and follower swim at the same speed and do not move closer or apart.

 To visualize the directions of the relative forces acting on the follower throughout the $x$-$y$ plane we constructed a force map, which is a novel visualization made up of force lines (Figure \ref{fig:force_map}C).
 Put simply, the force map conveys \textit{the direction that the follower would move in as observed by the leader.} The force map is constructed with the origin located at the leading edge of the leader and a relative force vector ($\mathbf{F}_\text{rel} = -\Delta T \mathbf{\hat{x}} + \Delta L \mathbf{\hat{y}}$) is determined at each of the measurement positions detailed in Figure \ref{fig:exp_setup}, such that a relative force vector field is created.
 Force lines are then graphed as lines that are everywhere tangent to the local relative force vector field, analogous to streamlines.
+This novel visualization tool developed here, \textit{for the first time}, uses time-averaged force data to visualize the stability characteristics of constrained foils, yet it will be shown to be indicative of the stability characteristics of \textit{unconstrained, freely-swimming foils}.